-- During fiscal year 2016, we generated \$183.6 million in net cash flows from our operations, returned \$62.1 million to shareholders through dividends and continued to strengthen our balance sheet. - Over the last three fiscal years, we have strengthened our balance sheet by repaying \$70 million in debt, generated over \$400 million in net cash flow from operations, and returned over \$230 million to shareholders through a combination of dividends and share repurchases. - Net debt as a percentage of total capitalization was approximately 9% at March 31, 2016, down from 13% at March 31, 2015.
-Over the last five fiscal years, we have reduced our net debt as a percentage of total capitalization from 26% to 9%, which remains at a historically low level for the Company.
+- During fiscal year 2017, we generated \$178.4 million in net cash flows from our operations, returned \$239.3 million to shareholders through dividends and share repurchases and continued to strengthen our balance sheet. - Over the last three fiscal years, we have strengthened our balance sheet by generating over \$660 million in net cash flow from operations, returning almost \$400 million to shareholders through a combination of dividends and share repurchases while maintaining debt below \$450 million. - Net debt as a percentage of total capitalization was approximately 11% at March 31, 2017, up from 9% at March 31, 2016.
+Over the last five fiscal years, we have reduced our net debt as a percentage of total capitalization from 19% to 11%, which remains at a low level for the Company.